Police seek motive of gunman who killed 3 at Michigan State

 Police confronted McRae about 5 miles from campus in an industrial area, where he killed himself, Rozman said.

-McRae was on probation for 18 months until May 2021 for possessing a loaded, concealed gun without a permit, according to the state Corrections Department.
+McRae was on probation for 18 months until May 2021 for possessing a loaded gun in a vehicle, according to the state Corrections Department.

 In McRae's Lansing neighborhood, there was a large police presence overnight.
 Suzanne Shook said she has lived a block away from McRae for about a year.